 Dedicated to the advancement of media arts for over 30 years.

-IMAA joins the forum innovafrica #5 abidjan - ivory coast
+IMAA joined the forum innovafrica #5 abidjan - ivory coast

-The Forum theme is "Innovation through experimentation" - practitioners and creators of digital and social innovations.
+The Forum theme was "Innovation through experimentation" - practitioners and creators of digital and social innovations.

 The IMAA is greatly saddened by the news of